 Access to outdoor recreation matters.

-When communities have good access to parks, they have greater physical and mental health.1 Parks and open spaces provide opportunities for outdoor recreation.
-This includes activities like soccer and basketball, walking and running, biking, paddling, and playing on playgrounds.
+When communities have good access to parks, they have greater physical and mental health.1 Parks and open spaces can provide outdoor recreation opportunities.
+This includes activities for all age groups: soccer and basketball, walking and running, biking, paddling, playing on playgrounds.
 It may also include less physical activities like birdwatching and picnicking.
-The quality of a park—how safe it feels, its landscaping, and whether it has amenities like sports fields and bathrooms—all play a role in encouraging people to use it.
+Just spending time in natural spaces improves mental and physical well-being.2 The quality of a park—how safe it feels, its landscaping, and whether it has amenities like sports fields and bathrooms—all play a role in encouraging people to use it.
 But without access to these spaces, communities cannot benefit from them.
 Ideally, everyone should be able to walk to a park in 5 to 10 minutes.
 That’s about ¼ to ½ mile.
-They often have to walk longer distances in order to participate in outdoor recreation, though.2
+People often have to walk longer distances in order to participate in outdoor recreation, though.3

 The Wisconsin Outdoor Opportunity map shows places with good access to parks.
 It also shows areas that may need better access to outdoor recreation opportunities.
 Urban planners, public health practitioners, and community members can use this map to help make changes in their communities and to improve every Wisconsinite’s access to outdoor recreation.